 EPS PWR 8P1, the 8-pin ATX 12V power connections, is used to provide power to the CPU.
 Align the pins to the connector and press firmly until seated.
 The secondary is optional for improved overclocking.
-Please remember to make sure that the tab on the EPS socket is aligned with the release clip on the cable, because if they are on opposite sides, while it will be able to fit, it is the incorrect cable and WILL damage the board if powered on, as that is a PCI-E 8pin cable.
+Please ensure that the tab on the EPS socket is aligned with the release clip on the cable, because if they are on opposite sides, while it will be able to fit, it is the incorrect cable and WILL damage the board if powered on, as that is a PCIE 8-pin cable.